gioVerdiansyah/Project-Template-Generator/README.md

 ### Prerequisites

 - Rust and Cargo installed
-- Your template files placed in `src/templates/example/`
+- Make and place your template files in `src/templates/example/`

 ### Installation